glamorous/jQuery-Google-Analytics/README.markdown

 ## Issues/Bugs ##

-We didn't find any bugs (yet).
 If you find one, please inform us with the issue tracker on [github](http://github.com/glamorous/jQuery-GoogleAnalytics/issues).

 ## Changelog ##

+**0.7.1 - 22/01/2010**

+- [bug] Closes #1: Error with links without a 'href' attribute

 **0.7 - 16/11/2009**